 The 9-day Inside Passage Sojourn Alaska small ship cruise combines easy wilderness cruising with visits to Alaska’s popular ports and authentic Tlingit villages.
-The 49-guest Baranof Dream each has a sleek hull design optimized for supreme comfort in Alaskan waters and features spacious common areas and cabins that are configurable for families.
+The 49-guest Baranof Dream has a sleek hull design optimized for supreme comfort in Alaskan waters and features spacious common areas and cabins that are configurable for families.
 Operated by an Alaskan family-owned company, the Inside Passage Sojourn has a focus on Alaska’s nature, history and First Nations culture.

 The Inside Passage Sojourn features a number of included activities designed to bring travelers into intimate contact with Alaska’s natural and cultural heritage.
 In Juneau, appreciate opportunities to visit the Juneau-Douglas City Museum, Alaska State Capitol or take in the spectacular panoramic views in the Mount Roberts Tram.
 In Glacier Bay National Park, enjoy a tour with a Native Huna Tlingit interpretive naturalist on board.
 In Tracy Arm-Ford’s Terror Wilderness, take in the wilderness that John Muir called “a wild, unfinished Yosemite.”